oraclize/docs/source/includes/_ethereum.md

 - The second caveat is that the final calling contract will also require a payable `fallback()` function in order to receive refunds in such cases.
 If the payable fallback is omitted, any refund attempt will cause the query to `revert();`.

-Due to the preceding caveats, it is strongly recommended that queries be paid for using their exact cost, which can be calculated via: `oraclize_getRebroadcastCost(<new-gas-limit>, <new-gas-price>);`
+Due to the above, it is strongly recommended that queries be paid for using their exact cost, which can be calculated via: `oraclize_getRebroadcastCost(<new-gas-limit>, <new-gas-price>);`

 <aside class="notice">
 It is up to the contract writer to ensure that the gas limit and gas price of the requested rebroadcast are _greater than or equal_ to the parameters used in the original query.
 Attempts made using a lower gas limit or gas price will be ignored by the service and requested rebroadcast will not occur.